Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Gastric Bypass Surgery (Single Loop Gastric Bypass, Roux-en-Y Gastric Bypass)

-Gastric Bypass Surgery has been very popular overseas for many years and can result in excellent long term sustained weight loss.
-The procedure is performed using a few small laparoscopic (keyhole) incisions, and creates a small portion of narrow stomach which is disconnected from the rest of the stomach.
-Some small intestine is then brought up to join this now smaller piece of stomach allowing the ingested food to “bypass” the majority of the stomach, and the first 1-2 metres of small intestine (most people have 4 metres or more of small intestine).
+The procedure is performed using a laparoscopic (keyhole) incisions, the surgeon then creates a small portion of narrow stomach that is disconnected from the rest of the stomach.
+Some small intestine is then brought up to join the smaller and narrowed section of stomach allowing the ingested food to “bypass” the majority of the stomach, and the first 1-2 metres of small intestine.

 Pros